audiBookning/sueca-angular/README.md

 ## Notes

 Implemented a form of min max search but it is still not very smart, although it has some interesting plays sometimes.
+ - => one of the last commit has corrected many of the "weird" ai behaviour, but lost the interesting plays and it is still dumb.
+At least it is more linear in terms of development.
+Not convinced that it is better.

-use svg temporarly, then change to png for pergormance reasons.
+use svg temporarly, then change to png for peformance reasons.
 In this case Svg doesn't seem to bring any advantages.

 The classes are extremely coupled to each other in an almost recursive way.
 For this use case, it is not important, but for a ore complex app, this type of pattern will kill the future of the app.